 Note that another "command file" similar (but not identical) to the "command file" "iris_par.txt" can be also generated by clicking on the button "Create a command file", line "Command file" of the main menu (DTM: Basic Steps).
-Proceed than as shown in the first example "EX A01.PrinCompAnalysis" of chapter 2.
+Proceed than as shown in the first example "EX_A01.PrinCompAnalysis" of Tutorial A.